 Studying For the Exam – How Much Time Do I Need?

 It is said that an average candidate needs around 300 hours to get well prepared for the CFA Level 1 exam.
 Of course, it is a mean value and it need not apply to you.
 From my own observation, I can tell that some candidates will be fine with only 150 hours of preparation (which is extremely rare), but there will be those who will need to spend even 600 hours before they pass their exam.

 For example, if you work in finance, you studied finance at university and you like to test yourself, you will probably find 300 hours just enough.
 If, however, you define yourself as a finance greenhorn, you barely fancy poring over the books or you wish to change your field of specialization (of which taking the CFA exam is only a step), you should allow for more than 300 hours of preparation.

 It is very important for you to be able to estimate the number of hours you’re going to need for your exam prep.
 This estimation would allow you to see what’s the average time you should spend studying per month, week and day.

 When preparing for the CFA exam, you have to tackle the issue both holistically and atomistically.
-What it means is that, on one hand, you need to establish how much time overall you’re going to devote to different topics, mock exams, revision, etc. and when.
+What it means is that, on the one hand, you need to establish how much time overall you’re going to devote to different topics, mock exams, revision, etc. and when.
 On the other hand, you should be able to systematically adapt your schedule and make plans for shorter periods, usually for the upcoming week.
-The former, I call general strategy and the later – detailed tactics.
+The former, I call general planning strategy and the later – detailed tactics.

 Study Plan Assumptions and Timing